-The Governing Council of the ECB, as part of its mandate to maintain price stability, has launched a number of asset purchase programmes in recent years.
+The Governing Council of the European Central Bank (ECB), as part of its mandate to maintain price stability, and in a low key ECB interest rate environment, has launched a number of asset purchase programmes, which provide monetary stimulus to the economy.

-- The asset-backed securities purchase programme (ABSPP), announced on 2 October 2014;
+- the asset-backed securities purchase programme (ABSPP), announced on 2 October 2014;

-- The covered bond purchase programme (CBPP3), announced on 2 October 2014;
+- the covered bond purchase programme (CBPP3), announced on 2 October 2014;

-- The public sector purchase programme (PSPP), announced on 22 January 2015;
+- the public sector purchase programme (PSPP), announced on 22 January 2015;

-- The corporate sector purchase programme (CSPP), announced on 10 March 2016.
+- the corporate sector purchase programme (CSPP), announced on 10 March 2016.

 The aim of securities lending is to support bond and repo market liquidity.

-Further details on the securities lending arrangements of both the ECB and the Eurosystem national central banks can be found on the ECB’s website.
+In addition, the Eurosystem central banks could consider making its holdings of covered bonds and ABS available for securities lending.Further details on the securities lending arrangements of both the ECB and the Eurosystem central banks can be found on the ECB’s website.

-Banco de Portugal securities lending arrangements
+The Banco de Portugal’s securities lending arrangements

 Securities purchased by the Banco de Portugal under the APP and the PEPP are available for securities lending at Euroclear Bank SA/NV through GC Access, a non-cash collateral programme, and at Clearstream Banking S.A.
 (CBL), through ASLplus.